-People who invest successfully share three common attributes.
-They follow a sound philosophy, develop a prudent portfolio strategy based on their needs, and commit to this path with die-hard discipline.
-It takes all three to succeed long-term.
+I believe successful investors possess three attributes.
+They have a sensible investment philosophy, develop a prudent strategy for their needs using low-cost funds, and stick to their plan with die-hard discipline.
+It takes all three traits to succeed long-term.

-This became evident to Rick in the 1990s when he worked as a Wall Street broker.
-He spent several years at Kidder, Peabody & Co. and Smith Barney, two large brokerage firms in existence at the time.
-Each quarter, Rick would calculate the performance of every client portfolio and benchmark them to appropriate market averages.
-He was struck by the large gap that persisted between investor performance and the returns of the stock and bond markets.
-Rick’s detailed analysis led him to discover fundamental flaws in the way most people invest.
+I believe passive investing works best for most people.
+My belief is based on years of study and three decades of direct experience working with thousands of investors.
+The Aha! moment for me occurred in the 1990s when I worked as a Wall Street stockbroker.
+Each quarter I would calculate the performance of every client’s portfolio and benchmark their performance to appropriate market averages.
+I was struck by the large gap that persisted between investor performance and the returns of the markets.
+My analysis led me to discover fundamental flaws in the way most people invest.

 Create a Portfolio Strategy

-Strategy extends philosophy from theory to practice.
-It is the very personal way each investor employs the passive philosophy in their own portfolio.
-Every investor should customize their portfolio strategy to their needs and ability to handle risk.
+Strategy puts philosophy into practice.
+The opportunity to earn market returns extend to every person and organization; however, no one strategy is universal.
+Strategy is the unique way each investor personalizes the universal passive philosophy.
+Every investor should customize their portfolio to their own needs and ability to handle risk.

-Strategy starts with an assessment of an investor’s financial situation, long-term goals, and ability to withstand short-term losses.
+Strategy starts with an assessment of your financial situation, long-term goals, and ability to withstand short-term losses.
 This leads to a prudent asset allocation among risky assets, less risky assets and risk-less assets, and to an asset location plan for tax purposes when applicable.
 From there, a portfolio of index funds and ETFs is constructed to achieve market returns in each asset class.
 These products offer low-cost, full transparency, tax efficiency and can be traded anytime.
-This process is discussed in detail in Rick’s books and blogs.
+This process is discussed in detail in my books and other writings.

 Quality investment advice from a professional may be helpful at this stage.
-Fees are important when selecting an adviser; however, what’s more important is the investor and adviser be on the same page with the investment philosophy and the portfolio strategy.
+Fees are important when selecting an adviser, but what’s more important is being on the same page philosophically first, then work together to find the best portfolio strategy.

 Maintaining discipline is the hardest part of investing.
 Distractions are everywhere.
-Something bad is happening someplace and something good is happening somewhere else.
-Trying to adjust a portfolio to keep up with the “news” is futile.
+Adjusting a portfolio to keep up with the “news” is futile.
 Poor relative performance usually results when an investor attempts to trade on information that’s already known and widely disseminated in the marketplace.
-Nonetheless, it’s easy to get caught up in the hype and break discipline, even as an index investor.
+It’s easy to get caught up in the hype and break discipline, even as an index investor.

 Investing in a single balanced index fund is another way to stay disciplined.
 The portfolio allocation is managed among different asset classes inside a balanced fund.
 All an investor has to do is select the fund with a proper allocation for their needs and put the money there.
 Everything else happens automatically.